I-64 Southside – High Rise Bridge Project

 A slope interrupter is a tubular product that is installed midway up a slope.
 The slope interrupter dissipates the velocity of sheet flow and absorbs sediment laden runoff before it travels further down the slope.

-At the end of this phase, GPC cut open the Compost Filter Sock.
-Since the fill material is all natural shredded hardwood, the mulch remained on site and the netting was removed.
+At the end of this phase, GPC cut open the Compost Filter Sock and removed the netting, leaving the all natural shredded hardwood on site.

 High Performance Silt Fence for a High Water Table and Wetlands